munificent/journal/asset/post/2020-04-05-crafting-crafting-interpreters.md

 teacher's attention, is my spirit animal.
 It was inevitable that I would write something about interpreters.
 But I couldn't just drop one half-finished book to start another.
-I have gigs of unfinished projects laying around, but -- maybe because the completed chapters were already online -- I couldn't bear to abandon Game Programming Patterns.
+I have gigs of unfinished projects laying around, but -- maybe because the completed chapters were already online -- I couldn't bear to abandon *Game Programming Patterns*.

 So I made a promise to myself.
 If I finished that book, then I would let myself write a second book on interpreters.
-In part because of that promise, I *did* manage to complete the chapters, and then [the print and eBook editions][print].
+In part because of that promise, I *did* manage to complete the chapters, and then [the print and e-book editions][print].
 What I thought was merely a hobby and personal goal turned out to be a [life-changing experience][launch].
 My little self-published vanity project has [hundreds of five-star reviews][star], and has been translated to Korean, Japanese, Chinese, German, and Polish.
 The book did so much better than I expected that I'm still not sure how to process it, beyond feeling immense gratitude to everyone who read it, bought a copy, or cheered me on.

 [launch]: /2014/11/20/how-my-book-launch-went/
 [star]: https://www.amazon.com/dp/0990582906
 [print]: /2014/11/03/bringing-my-web-book-to-print-and-ebook/

-## The Seed of a Book
+## The Seed of a book

-Once I finished the print edition of "Game Programming Patterns", I took some time off.
+Once I finished the print edition of *Game Programming Patterns*, I took some time off.
 But it didn't take too long for that itch to write about interpreters to come back.
 I knew exactly what I was getting into with writing a book now, how hard the grind can be.
 At first, I just noodled around.
 I wasn't committed to doing anything.
-It was more just a sort of recreational intellectual exercise.
+It was more a sort of recreational intellectual exercise.
 If I *were* to do a book, what would it look like?
 You know, *hypothetically speaking*.

 The very first note I wrote to myself said: